SAhilSharma4309/Quantium-Data-Analytics-case-study/README.md

 # Quantium-Data-Analytics-case-study
-Completed a case study focused on Data Analytics and Commercial Insights for the data team.
-Utilizing transaction ad customers datasets to extract valuable insights and deliver data-driven commercial recommendations.
+I completed a case study focused on data analytics and commercial insights for the data team.
+Utilizing transaction and customer datasets to extract valuable insights and deliver data-driven commercial recommendations.